Amyotrophic Lateral Sclerosis - How to Diagnose

 • Autoimmune markers (ANA, anti-GM1 antibodies)

-• Heavy metal screening is indicated
+• Heavy metal screening is considered only when exposure history or clinical suspicion exists.

 While none of these confirm ALS, they help eliminate alternative explanations for motor symptoms.